BrunoTeixeira1996/gocam/README.md

 # GoCam

-Program to record cameras via RSTP with ffmpeg
+Program to record cameras via RTSP with ffmpeg

 ## Endpoints